sparkflows/sparkflows-docs/docs/user-guide/machine-learning/h2o/building-h20-workflows.rst

    :alt: H2O GBM
    :width: 90%

-There is a certain pattern to be followed when building the predictive Spark ML workflows.
+There is a certain pattern to be followed when building the predictive H2O workflows.

 * Read in the Data
 * Perform feature engineering